…at www.EkanZenStudyCenter.org you will find the latest posts by Konin, an updated teaching schedule, and many more resources.

 Example: Establishing Virgin Galactic even while developing Virgin Atlantic.

 Right Speech – The extent to which your words express acceptance of what is, and an intentional response, is the extent to which those words express right speech.
 There is a lot that can be said about right speech, but the Buddha offered five simple guidelines.
-He said that right speech is timely, truthful, kind, and not spoken from ill will.
+He said that right speech is timely, helpful, truthful, kind, and not spoken out of ill will.
 These aspects of right speech remind you that words are meaningful, and it is important to consider their impact, both on yourself and on those who hear them.
 Sound leadership knows the impact of speech and uses it skillfully, to express an understanding of impermanence and an intention to harmonize with it.
 It uses speech to bring clarity to any situation.

 Example: “Let us not look back in anger or forward in fear, but around in awareness.” – James Thurber